 Driving through your neighborhood, you may have seen a sign for an open house.
-But have you ever wondered what exactly is an open house?
-Quite simply an open house is when a seller, well, opens their house, and invites potential buyers into the property.
+But have you ever wondered what exactly it is?
+Quite simply, it’s when a seller, well, opens their house, and invites potential buyers into the property.

 Open houses for buyers

 When people want to buy a house, they typically hire a real estate agent.
 Agents offer a lot of beneficial services that aid in the process of buying, selling, negotiating and more.
-However, if you aren’t yet in a relationship with an agent, or just beginning to “look,” touring an open house offers an opportunity to view properties yourself.
-Typically, open houses are held on weekends, increasing the chance of more visitors.
+However, if you aren’t yet in a relationship with an agent, or just beginning to “look,” touring a house offers an opportunity to view properties yourself.
+Typically, houses will be opened on the weekends, increasing the chance of more visitors.
 Many people enjoy the flexibility of just “popping in” rather than having to make an appointment with a real estate agent or homeowner.

 Why sellers have open houses

 From the seller’s perspective, an open house can be efficient use of time.
 It allows a large number of people to tour the home in a defined window of time.
 A busy open house can also give buyers a sense of urgency to put in an offer.

 Additionally, open houses are often held by eager agents.
 It’s not uncommon for an agent to use them as a way to generate new leads and business in addition to trying to sell the home.
 Just think about how many neighbors will be coming through the home to see what it actually looks like and to find out how much it is selling for.
 These are all prospective clients for the agent, in addition to any prospective buyers not working with agents.

 It’s really very simple.
 This is when the seller or seller’s agent allows potential buyers to enter and walk through the property at their leisure or guided by a realtor in order to check out a property without arranging for a specific showing.
 The goal is to secure interest from buyers for the house but also to attract interest from other potential customers for the future.

 Schedule and market a time